Most chest-thumping, jacked, gym bros will readily stack 400 lbs. of weight on their bench press bars and boast about it for weeks to come.

 The Standard Bench Press Bar Weight

-It is what you’d call, the Garden variety of barbells and can be used for a multitude of exercises including the bench press, the overhead press, the deadlift (light loads only) and the squat.
+It is what you’d call, the Garden variety of barbells that you shouldn’t miss in your home gym setup as it can be used for a multitude of exercises including the bench press, the overhead press, squat, and deadlift (light loads only).

 Keeping it simple, just remember that the most common standard barbells weigh 45 lbs.